Updated ‘principles’ aim to ensure children have affordable access to quality care

 maintained a child’s eligibility for Medicaid, at least at the threshold in place

 increased Medicaid eligibility for children ages 6 to 18 years by raising the minimum

 qualifying family income from 100% to 133% of the federal poverty level;

 created an opportunity for states to enroll young adults ages 19 to 25 years in the

 Medicaid program as a part of Medicaid expansion;

 extended Medicaid coverage for young adults in foster care up to age 26;

-increased federal funding for CHIP, by adding a 23-percentage-point federal match
+increased federal funding for CHIP by adding a 23-percentage-point federal match to

 improved efforts to identify children eligible for Medicaid and CHIP funding; streamlined